ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 ### Adding comments

 The goal of ARgorithm is to create visualisations for educational purposes.
-Thus textual hints that can be showed along with AR powered visualisations make them easier to understand.
-We highly recommend that comments be used wherver required to make clearer visualisations.
+Thus, textual hints can be shown along with AR powered visualisations to make them easier to understand.
+We highly recommend that comments be used wherever required to make clearer visualisations.
 You can add your comments in your method calls or use the [`add_comment`](/toolkit/api/utils.html#ARgorithmToolkit.utils.StateSet.add_comment) method.

 ```Python hl_lines="8 10 12-13"
 {!../../examples/bubblesort.py!}